johnbrandle/ts-loader-forcesupertransformer/README.md

 # ts-loader-forcesupertransformer: typescript 'super' enforcer

-Add a @forceSuper tag in a method's JSDoc, and all overrides must call super or an error will be thrown during compilation.
+Add a @forceSuperCall tag in a method's JSDoc, and all overrides must call super or an error will be thrown during compilation.

 ## Installation